JonathonLuiten/Dynamic3DGaussians/README.md

 ## Potential bugs:
 This code works quite well and gives excellent results.
-However I have noted that sometimes it does give somewhat worse results compared to my older messy code, and perhaps this is there may have been some bugs introduced in the cleanup process.
+However I have noted that sometimes it does give somewhat worse results compared to my older messy code, and perhaps this is because there may have been some bugs introduced in the cleanup process.
 I don't know exactly where or why the results are different (or even if they are different, maybe I was getting bad results randomly), and I don't have time to do a thorough investigation myself.
 Releasing this code as-is now because many people have been asking for it, and maybe together we can figure this out.
 I would love any help investigating this, and in general figure out anyway to improve this code and the results.